WPMedia/feed-components/README.md

 ## Local Development

-1. Clone the the [skeleton-fusion-feeds](https://github.com/WPMedia/skeleton-fusion-feeds) project and follow the setup instructions
+1. Clone the [skeleton-fusion-feeds](https://github.com/WPMedia/skeleton-fusion-feeds) project and follow the setup instructions
-2. In this repository, `cd` into the package(s) you'd like to test, then run `yarn link`
 3. In `skeleton-fusion-feeds`, add the package you are testing to the `blocks.json` blocks array
 4. Set `useLocal` in `blocks.json` to `true`
 5. In `skeleton-fusion-feeds`, run `npx fusion start-theme --links`

 ## Caveats/Gotchas/Workaround

 For a currently unknown reason, the package linking **does not work** correctly when importing that module in any output type component.
-An error of the following kind gets thrown when tryjng to link the output component
+An error of the following kind gets thrown when trying to link the output component
 `Error: EROFS: read-only file system, open '/opt/engine/bundle/linked_modules/@wpmedia/sitemaps-xml-block/output-types/xml.js'`
 If you need to work on creating an output block, put the content of the output block within `skeleton-fusion-feeds` output component with a name that corresponds to the feature block's name.
-For example if you have a feature file with in your block named `xml.js` create an output component called `xml.js`
+For example if you have a feature file with in your block named `xml.js` create an output component called `xml.js`.

+This monorepo now provides an `xml-output` package to help create a valid output type in a fusion bundle.

+## Shared Modules

+Some features use the same logic, so we've added the ability to create shared modules in this monorepo.
+These modules live in `utils`.
+We keep them separate in order to distinguish which packages are fusion themes blocks.

+We weren't able to find a solution to use the `npm link` approach with shared modules.
+Instead, we'll use prerelease versions to denote "development" versions of these modules:

+- **Before you start work on a shared module, enter prerelease mode.** To enter prerelease mode, run `changesets pre enter {tag}` (see the [changesets prerelease documentation](https://github.com/atlassian/changesets/blob/master/docs/prereleases.md) for more information).
+To be clear who is doing the development, suggest using your initials as the tag.
+The packages will be published as `1.0.1-cw.0`.

+- Use changesets as normal (`changeset add`).
+When you are ready to publish a prerelease, use `changeset version` and then `changetset publish`.
+Once you have a prerelease version published, you can update block dependencies to use it.
+You may also need to run these commands with a `GITHUB_TOKEN` env variable (which should be a [personal Github token](https://github.com/settings/tokens)).

+- When you are done testing locally, run `changeset pre exit` to exit prerelease mode and create a new changeset set to capture the changes you have tested in locally.